 Storage and Freezing

-This Spiced Date and Nut Loaf can be stored in an airtight container for 3 to 4 days.
-Alternatively, once baked, can be sealed in plastic wrap and foil before being placed in the freezer for up to 3 months.
+This date and nut loaf can be stored in an airtight container for 3 to 4 days.
+Alternatively, once baked and cooled, it can be sealed in plastic wrap and foil before being placed in the freezer for up to 3 months.
 Defrost the loaf in the fridge overnight before serving.
+Similarly, single slices can also be frozen.

 Equipment